 Wisdom Teeth Removal in Mornington – How We Can Help

 If it has been suggested that you need wisdom teeth removal, it is only natural to feel a little nervous about the prospect.
 However, the thought of the surgery is always more daunting than the procedure itself.
-In all cases, the process is relatively comfortable and because Dr Harrison has over 35 years of experience practising oral surgery, patients are in safe and knowledgeable hands.
+In all cases, the process is relatively comfortable and because Dr Goher and Dr Harrison have a wealth of experience practising oral surgery, patients are in safe and knowledgeable hands.

-At Barkly Street Dental Group, we typically recommend wisdom teeth extraction for any of the following reasons.
+At our Mornington dental clinic, we typically recommend wisdom teeth extraction for any of the following reasons.

 What our patients can expect